vincentarelbundock/marginaleffects/README.md

 Many `R` packages advertise their ability to compute “marginal effects.”
-However, most of them do *not* actually compute marginal effects *as defined above* (the term is ambiguously defined in the statistical literature and used differently across fields).
-Instead, they compute related quantities such as “Estimated Marginal Means” or “Differences in Predicted Probabilities.”
+However, most of them do *not* actually compute marginal effects *as defined above*.
+Instead, they compute fitted values for different predictor values (i.e., “Marginal Means”), or differences in fitted values (i.e., “contrasts”).
 The rare packages that actually compute marginal effects are typically limited in the model types they support, and in the range of transformations they allow (interactions, polynomials, etc.).